dmiravet/EDPyCI/README.md

-#EDPyCI is an exact diagonalization and configuration interaction paython package
+#EDPyCI is an exact diagonalization and configuration interaction python package